Alfresco/docs-alfresco/content-services/latest/using/content/files-folders.md

 4. Click **OK**.

     When you give a file a type property it is shown on both the file preview screen and the Edit Properties screen for the file.

+## Replicated content

+Content Services administrators can configure Content Services systems so that content is replicated across multiple repositories.
+Files and folders created as the result of a replication job display the **Transferred from another Repository** icon in the file list.

+This icon indicates that this is replicated, not original, content.
+Depending on the transfer configuration, the content can be read-only.

+Content marked with this icon also displays the action **View in Source Repository**.
+Select this action to display the file preview screen for the related *original* content file or folder.